daviderestivo/nsm/doc/nsm-concepts.md

 # Network Service Mesh Concepts

 This document provides a comprehensive overview of Network Service Mesh (NSM) concepts, architecture, and components.
+For practical deployment instructions, see the [main README](../README.md).

 ## Table of Contents